terencechain/consensus-specs/specs/_features/epbs/beacon-chain.md

 #### Modified `process_execution_payload`
 *Note*: `process_execution_payload` is now an independent check in state transition.
 It is called when importing a signed execution payload proposed by the builder of the current slot.

-TODO: Deal with the case when the payload becomes invalid because of the forward inclusion list.

 ```python
 def process_execution_payload(state: BeaconState, signed_envelope: SignedExecutionPayloadEnvelope, execution_engine: ExecutionEngine) -> None: